tinygo-org/tinygo-site/content/docs/reference/lang-support/stdlib.md

-The compiler gave the following error when running the tests for this package:
+The compiler gave the following error when this package was imported:

-    panic: runtime error: nil pointer dereference
-    FAIL	go/importer	0.001s
-    FAIL
+    # internal/pkgbits
+    /usr/local/go1.20/src/internal/pkgbits/sync.go:38:64: frame.Entry undefined (type runtime.Frame has no field or method Entry)